hertze/Halation/README.md

 1. If you want to change the color values in actions, darker colors results in a weaker effekt and brighter colors in a stronger effect.
 If you set the red, green and blue color to the same value you get a grayscale color, useful for monochrome halation.

-2. Setting #1 `auto` means the script will determine the brightest level in your image and calculate where to place local and global halation from there. #2 then puts a lower cap on that value.
+2. Setting #1 `auto` means the script will determine the brightest level in your image and calculate where to place the halation range from there. #2 then puts a lower cap on that value.